Chris Evans (actor): 2011–2017: Captain America and directorial debut

 In 2010, Evans signed on for a multi-film deal with Marvel Studios, to portray Marvel Comics character Steve Rogers / Captain America.
 Evans initially turned down the part, but he consulted with Robert Downey Jr., who encouraged him to take the role.
 At Marvel's persistence, Evans accepted, and he went to see a therapist afterwards.
 He found the character fun to portray, and added, "I think Marvel is doing a lot of good things right now".
 The first film to be released was Captain America: The First Avenger (2011).
-The story follows the protagonist who is transformed into the super-soldier Captain America and must stop the Red Skull from using the Tesseract as an energy-source for world domination.
 The film was a critical and commercial success, earning over $370 million worldwide box office.
 In their positive review, The Sydney Morning Herald thought the film was a "fresh twist on 20th-century history", and praised Evans' "confident-but-subtle treatment" displayed in his role.

 A year later, he reprised the character in The Avengers, with a large ensemble cast that included Robert Downey Jr., Mark Ruffalo, Chris Hemsworth, Scarlett Johansson and Jeremy Renner.
 The feature was another commercial success; it grossed $1.519 billion and became one of the highest-grossing films of all time.
-Review aggregator Rotten Tomatoes gave the film an approval rating of 92% based on more than 350 reviews.
-The Avengers received an Academy Award nomination for Best Visual Effects and a British Academy Film Award (BAFTA) nomination for Best Special Visual Effects.
 For his last release of 2012, he played hitman Robert Pronge in the biographical film The Iceman, about the murderer Richard Kuklinski.
 Evans' role was originally intended for James Franco, but he dropped out before filming began.
-In order to look the part, Evans wore a wig and grew a beard.
 Writing for The Hollywood Reporter, David Rooney complimented Evans' versatile performance, which was unlike his Captain America persona.

 Returning to the science fiction genre, Evans was cast in Bong Joon-ho's Snowpiercer (2013), which is based on the French graphic novel Le Transperceneige.
 Bong was initially reluctant to cast him, but changed his mind after seeing Evans' performances in Sunshine and Puncture, which showed a "sensitive" side.
-The story takes place aboard the Snowpiercer train as it travels around the globe, carrying the last members of humanity after a failed attempt at climate engineering to stop global warming.
 The film was critically acclaimed, with the critic from Salon magazine describing the cast performances as "sensational".
-Snowpiercer appeared in several lists of best films of 2014, including The Guardians classics of modern South Korean cinema.